SimonBKarl/GoodCompanyCalc/README.md

 In order to use the calculator for lookup of default recipes you just need to pick a module from the dropw-down.
 I'm always picking the fastest crafting, which is usually the machine one.
 For cases in which you don't want to use a machine for that module just set the table tick box.
 So there is currently no option to get Tinker Table times or similar low level tables.
 If there is great interest in such a feature, I might implement it.
-So shoot me a message if your're interested in this.
+So shoot me a message in the GoodCompany Discord server (@Evaniar) if your're interested in this.

 If you additionally want to plan your production lines including your products, you first need to add their recipes as well as their crafting times.